 - Poor feeding in infants

-You will be asked about your child's symptoms and health history.
-A physical exam and blood tests will be done.
+The doctor will ask about your child's symptoms and health history.
+A physical exam will be done.
+Blood tests will be done.

 Pictures will be taken of the heart and the structures around it.
 This can be done with: